turingschool/front-end-curriculum/projects/capstone.md

 If a proposal similar to yours is already in the list of issues, please add to that issue with your refinements.
 We'll rename the issue to the name you choose, but this will help us limit the number of duplicate ideas.

-### Part 3: Small Groups
+### Part 3: Small Groups (60 minutes)

-Then get together in assigned groups of three to:
+Get together in small groups or with a partner:

 * Review/discuss each of your ideas
 * Refine them
+* Select 1 or 2 of your favorite ideas
-* Add comments to the issue
+* Practice a pitch to sell your ideas to the class
-* Select your two favorites (from the entire group, they could be from the same person)

-### Part 4: Pitch & Merge
+### Part 4: Pitch (30 minutes)

-Then we'll get back together and each group of three will come up to pitch their two ideas.
+We'll get back together as a class and each person will pitch their project ideas.
 Spend less than two minutes on each pitch.

-After pitches, we'll merge any ideas that are very similar.

 ### Part 5: Voting

-Then we'll plot the pitched ideas on the board.
-Each of you should then pass through and mark the **three** ideas **you most want to exist**.

-After all votes are cast, the top three vote getters are selected.
-If there are any ties, Alex will cast the deciding votes.
+Everyone will write down their top 5 choices of a project to work on.
+Rank them in order of what you'd most like to work on.
+Instructors will create teams based on these rankings.

 ### Part 6: Teaming

 We will team up by interest in projects.
-Teams can be between 2 - 4 people.
-If no consensus is made on teams, they will be randomly picked.
+Teams will be between 2 - 4 people.

-### Part 7: Pick Your API
+### Part 7: Pick Your API (20 minutes)
-With the project and team established, get together with your group to decide who's API you will be utilizing.
+With the project and team established, get together with your group to decide whose API you will be utilizing, or if you'll be building a new one.
 Feel free to use more than one if it makes sense.

 Remember, you can easily change the datasource for your API.
 Don't feel like you need to use the current data to fit your project.
 It's easy to switch out data sources, just be sure to cover the new data with tests.

-The requirement is that you use at least one team members API for a GET, POST, PUT and DELETE request through the UI.
+The requirement is that you use a custom-built API for a GET, POST, PUT/PATCH and DELETE requests through the UI.

-### Part 8: Wireframing & Design
+### Part 8: Wireframing & Design (60 minutes)

 With the project and team established, get together with your group to wireframe the key screens / interactions and figure out how you'll implement services.